Shajar87/Project_Portfolio/README.md

 Then I used some of the DAX functions to create this dashboard.

 **Some of the key findings are:**
-1. The most commonly used programming languages among data professionals are Python, SQL, and R.
+1. Data professionals' most commonly used programming languages are Python, SQL, and R.
 2. Data professionals on average earn a high salary, with an average salary of around $60k per year.
 3. The Average Salary of Data scientists is greater than the other data profiles, etc.